danistark1/sensorGatewayAPISymf/README.md

 | pruning-logs-interval | 1|
 | pruning-moisture-interval | 1|

+ex. pruning-records-interval records are kept for 1 day, every new record after this will be deleted starting with the oldest.

 # Caching

-Configration GETs are all cached.
-If a new config is added, cache gets cleated, if an already existing config is updated, cache key of that config is deleted.
+All configrations are cached.
+If a new config is added, cache gets cleared, if an already existing config is updated, cache key of that config is deleted.
+You can however, reset all cache at once using the api

+DELETE /weatherstation/api/config/deletecache

 # API Endpoints